 - Victorian Auditor-General's Office (VAGO)

 Depending on the particular watchdog agency, its role may include:

 - receiving complaints

-- referring the matter on to be dealt with, for example, by Victoria Police.
+- referring the matter on to be dealt with, for example, by Victoria Police or by DELWP.

-The Independent Broad-based Anti-corruption Commission (IBAC) deals with allegations of corrupt and other improper conduct in the Victorian public sector, including in DELWP agencies.
+The Independent Broad-based Anti-corruption Commission (IBAC) deals with allegations of corrupt and other ‘improper’ conduct, as defined by law, in the Victorian public sector, including in DELWP agencies.